anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-graph-imp.md

 ---
 layout: page
 title: Graph Implementation Lab
-permalink: /classes/201-f25/graph-imp-lab
+permalink: /classes/201-s26/graph-imp-lab
 published: true
 ---

 ## Goals
-To better understand the trade-offs of the adjacency matrix and adjacency list graph implementations by implementing them yourself.
+To better understand the trade-offs of the adjacency matrix, adjacency list-as-a-map, and traditional adjacency list graph implementations by implementing them yourself.

 ## Setup
 [Mount the COURSES drive](scavenger-hunt) and remember to save everything into STUWORK. **If you don't do this, everything you write will disappear when you log out!!!!**
 * Create a new folder in your STUWORK/username called `GraphImpLab`
-* Download the [starter code `GraphsLab.kt`](/classes/201-f25/GraphsLab.kt) and put it into your GraphImpLab folder
+* Download the [starter code `GraphsLab.kt`](/classes/201-s26/GraphsLab.kt) and put it into your GraphImpLab folder
 * Open your `GraphImpLab` folder in VSCode

 ## Exercise 1